greco-project/pvcompare/docs/model_assumptions.rst

 1. Heat pumps and chillers
 --------------------------

-Different types of heat pumps and chillers can be modelled by adjusting their parameters in ``heat_pumps_and_chillers.csv`` accordingly.
+Different types of heat pumps and chillers can be modelled by adjusting their parameters in :ref:`HP_parameters` accordingly.

 Parameters which can be adjusted and passed are: